Use 'Enter' for

 As a suggestion

-Some of the neutrinos join side-by-side
+Some of the neutrinos join side by side

 To form the model's first particles of light